sqlparser/sqlflow_public/README.md

 [![SQLFlow Introduce](images/sqlflow_introduce1.png)](https://sqlflow.gudusoft.com)

 ### What SQLFlow can do for you
+- Scan your database and discover the data lineage instantly.
+- Automatically collect SQL script from github/bitbucket or local file system.
 - Provide a nice cleam diagram to the end-user to understand the data lineage quickly.
 - Incorporate the lineage metadata decoded from the complex SQL script into your own metadata database for further processing.
 - Visualize the metadata already existing in your database to release the power of data.